ckeiser01/ckeiser01/README.md

  1. Install using `bundle install`
  1. Host locally with `bundle exec jekyll serve` or `bundle exec jekyll serve -l` (live reload)
  1. Modify files as needed (see sections below)
- 6. Will need to go into github repos settings>source to run from a branch
+ 6. Will need to go into github repos settings>source to run from your main branch to launch to github pages

 ## General configurations